AndrewNeudegg/calc/readme.md

 - Percentage calculations
 - Natural language phrases ("half of", "double", etc.)
 - Built-in functions (sum, average, mean)
-- REPL with command mode
+- REPL with command mode, syntax highlighting, and themes
+- Line comments with // (ignored by the lexer)
+- Save/load workspace files from the REPL

 ## Installation